 Kihlstedt remembers this:

-Ko is one of the best known and most acclaimed Butoh artists in the world and is recognized in Japan as a leading inheritor of Tatsumi Hijikata’s original vision of Butoh.
-He studied with Hijikata in 1968, briefly ‘giving up’ dance to become a “Yamabushi” mountain monk, back into society he founded the Butoh-Group Dairakudakan together with Ushio Amagatsu, Akaji Maro and others.
+Ko was one of the best known and most acclaimed Butoh artists in the world and was recognized in Japan as a leading inheritor of Tatsumi Hijikata’s original vision of Butoh.
+He studied with Hijikata in 1968, briefly ‘giving up’ dance to become a “Yamabushi” mountain monk.
+Coming back into society, he founded the Butoh-Group Dairakudakan together with Ushio Amagatsu, Akaji Maro and others.
 He created the Butoh-magazine, Hageshii Kisetsu (Violent Season), and founded a female Butoh Company, ARIADONE, for which he choreographed a number of pieces.
 Two years later, he founded an all-male Butoh-group: SEBI.
 He also created his unit Ko&Edge Co. with three young Japanese dancers, with whom he presented Handsome Blue Sky at the JADE 2003 Hijikata Memorial in Japan.
-Currently based in Tokyo, Ko continues to tour internationally throughout Europe and South America.

 “Hurling and butting, Murobushi shatters the traditional Western dance aesthetics.
 In the process, he shatters into pieces himself.
 From the rubbish rises up his body like a plate of steel as if an ancient body in a catacomb starts to tremor.”